 - But blog readers do not pay for the photo package!
-Use the code “PeruchiPics” in the reservation comment space to get the photos package for FREE!
+Use the code “PeruchiPics” in the reservation comment space to get the photo package for FREE!

 If you choose the GoPro package, a camera will be placed in front of your Jet Ski and will record the whole ride.
 It’s funny to watch our reactions later!
-Right after the tour, you will receive the memory card with the video.
-As for the photos, there are some stops during the one-hour tour and the guide takes the photos.
-On the one-hour tour, we took pictures at Brooklyn Bridge, Statue of Liberty and the city skyline.
-Photos are emailed until 24 hours after the tour!
+After the tour, you will receive the memory card with the video.
+As for the photos, there are some stops during the tour, and the guide takes the photos.
+We took pictures at Brooklyn Bridge, the Statue of Liberty and the city skyline.
+Photos are emailed 24 hours after the tour!

 Nor did I!
-Incidentally, it was one of the first things I asked them about, and guess what?
-Most people who do the tour have also never ridden a Jet Ski before.
-It is not necessary to have the experience or anything.
-You watch a safety video beforehand and the guide gives you several tips as well – here comes another important factor: you NEED to understand English and you have to be able to communicate!
-I was very excited to do the tour, but, I confess, I was worried too.
-I talked to some people who had already done it (also for the first time) and I calmed down.
+This was one of the first things I asked them about, and guess what?
+Most people who take the tour have also never ridden a Jet Ski.
+It is not necessary to have experience.
+You watch a safety video before the tour, and the guide gives you several tips as well – here comes another important factor: you NEED to understand English, and you need to be able to communicate!
+I was very excited to do the tour, but, I confess, I was anxious and nervous too.
+I talked to some people who had already done it (also for the first time), and I felt less worried.
 Basically, you only use two Jet Ski functions: power on and speed.
 And that’s it!
-The more you accelerate, the more stability you have and, believe me, you will get it!
-Yes, I was nervous, tense, but I was concentrating on what I was doing (after all, it was my first time, right?) and it was much easier than I had imagined.
+The more you speed, the more stability you have and, believe me, you will get it!
+Yes, I was nervous, and tense, but I was concentrating on what I was doing (after all, it was my first time, right?), and it was much easier than I had imagined.
 Oh, everyone wears a lifejacket, obviously.

-Plus, the experience is simply unforgettable it does not compare to anything I’ve ever done here before- and I’ve seen NYC from different ferries and sailing boat – but nothing, absolutely nothing compares to seeing the city from a Jet Ski!
-In fact, now that I know how it is, I feel more willing to repeat the experience!
+Plus, the experience is simply unforgettable.
+It does not compare to anything I’ve ever done here before- and I’ve seen NYC from different ferries and sailing boats – but nothing, absolutely nothing compares to seeing the city from a Jet Ski!
+Now that I know how it is, I feel more willing to repeat the experience!
 Oh, we did the 6:15 pm tour!
 Remember: you must be 18 to ride the Jet Ski!

 No problem!
 There are tours almost all year round – the season starts in March and runs through New Year.
-There are appropriate clothing provided by the company – I even wore a jacket over my bathing suit, because I was afraid of getting cold with the wind and water, which occasionally spills over you.
+They offer appropriate clothing – I even wore a jacket over my bathing suit because I was afraid of getting cold with the wind and water, which occasionally can spills over you.